 The good news is we have a solution for you.
 It’s really not as complicated to learn those as you may think.

-In this 3 hour course, a closed positions expert GM Mikalevski teaches you all the winning strategies, plans and ideas you’d ever need to know to never struggle with a closed position again.
+In this 3 hour course, a closed positions expert GM Mikalevski teaches you all the winning strategies, plans, and ideas you’d ever need to know to never struggle with a closed position again.
 Not all of those are his own.
 Some are borrowed from very strong players like Magnus Carlsen, Vladimir Kramnik, and Maxime Vachier-Lagrave.
 They’ve been tried and tested in the most competitive environment but at the same time are easy-to-understand and easy-to-use.
 By simply learning this ideology you’ll start making a better judgment, coming up with a good plan and begin making strong moves.

 After carefully studying this course and going over the training exercises, you will never look at the closed positions the same way again.
-If it was something you stayed away from, it may become your new favorite, and a very powerful Middlegame weapon!
+If it was something you stayed away from, it may become your new favorite and a very powerful Middlegame weapon!

 Why is it important to master closed positions?

-Inability to play closed positions leads to…
+The inability to play closed positions leads to…

 - Rating stagnation and lack of confidence

 - Inability to correctly evaluate positions with a locked center